microteq/extended-gauge/README.md

 - UI-based configuration for easy setup.
 - Backward compatibility with YAML configuration.
 - Shows minimum and maximum value.
-- Individually configurable segments, each with a lower and upper threshold, a color, and a replacement value.
+- Individually configurable segments, each with a lower and upper bound, a color, and a replacement value.
 - Unlimited number of segments.
 - Shows values of segment bounds.
 - Shows with or without a needle.